huddy67/Morrill-Hudson-Portfolio/determiningsecuritycontrols.md

 Most of the software was not updated.
 In terms of the risk it imposes on the school devices, I do not think there is much risk because it is only students at charlotte latin using the computers, but for personal devices these often have more information that needs to be private, or could have work information.
 Therfore, you should always try to keep these updated to prevent people from stealing your information.
 Because the software is outdated there are vulnerabilities that hackers know of and can exploit, but if you update it then it is much harder since the exploits likely got patched.

+#### Outdated Software Reflection

+Things I Learned

+- outdated software can be dangerous because it is vulnerable to being exploited by hackers
+- You can run commands to test whether your software is up to date
+- places that have lots of sensitive data need to have theur software updated regularly because they could be sued if a patient, student, etc.. gets their data leaked (hospitals, schools, etc...)

+This assignment was really helpful in allowing me to understand why we should keep software updated.
+We also learned how to udate the software and check if it was installed.
+I was not aware of how common it was for hackers to obtain your information through outdated software and I learned that some softwares like open ssl are important to keep updated because this one for example helps with security.
+Overall, this assignment was pretty straighforward, but one of the most informative ones that we have done this year.

 ## Cyber Security Basics for Devices

 This was the second big project we worked on.
 In this we learned how to identify the ports open in our VM and whether they were necessary.
 We also learned how to place firewalls, which act like locks on unused doors